manu-chroma/blog/_posts/2017-08-26-gsoc-output.md

 ## Acknowledgement

 I would like to thank a bunch of people for helping me throughout my journey.
 One of the best part of open source dev is to see other people willingly help each other out and collaborate to create amazing software.
 I'd like to thank my mentors [Michael Crusoe](https://github.com/mr-c), [Anton Khodak](https://github.com/anton_khodak) and [Janneke van der Zwaan](https://github.com/jvdzwaan).
-My interaction and collaboration with mentors have been great.
+My interaction and collaboration with my mentors was great throughout.
+It was a big reason why I sticked well to the timeline and was able to keep up my progress.
 Special thanks to Michael.
 He was very responsive and helpful all along.
 He ended up giving useful insights throughout whenever I was stuck or something which I could have done better.

-I would also like to thank [Alexandr](https://github.com/AleksandrSl) who helped me in mypy debugging and wrote a few stub files, [Kapil](https://github.com/kapilkd13) who reviwed some of my code and I reviwed his, [Petr](https://github.com/tetron) for hanging around and giving ocassional advice.
-I would also like to thank the entire CWL community and mypy community: both of them super active on Gitter and offered good advice on porting.
+I would also like to thank [Alexandr](https://github.com/AleksandrSl) who helped me in mypy debugging and wrote a few stub files, [Kapil](https://github.com/kapilkd13) who reviewed some of my code and I reviewed his, [Petr](https://github.com/tetron) for hanging around and giving ocassional advice.
+A big shout out to the entire CWL and mypy community: both of them were super active on Gitter and offered some very helpful advice on porting and mypy debugging.

-I was able to sucessfully deliver my project objectives and thus, would consider it a succesful summer work.
+I was able to sucessfully deliver my project objectives and thus, would consider it a successful summer work.
 I hope my work has postive impact on current and potential users of CWL Tool.